 Use Handwriting Worksheets to Help!

-My wife made a handwriting workbook for our oldest son to go hand-in-hand with our Bible memory goals last year.
+My wife made a handwriting workbook for our oldest son to go hand-in-hand with our memory of Philippians 2.
 Each school day he wrote part of Philippians 2, which reinforced what we were learning during Bible memory time.

-We decided to make this workbook available on our website a few months ago and it has been downloaded thousands of times since.
+We decided to make this workbook available in our store a few months ago and it has been downloaded thousands of times since.
 It is great to see so many families interested in Bible memory!
-You can get this Bible copywork workbook in either manuscript or cursive.
+You can get this Bible copywork workbook in either manuscript or cursive, ESV or KJV.